aurelia/framework/doc/article/en-US/the-aurelia-cli.md

 ### A Single-File Module

-If the library you have installed is a single CommonJS or AMD file, you can add an entry similar to the following to the dependencies of yoru bundle:
+If the library you have installed is a single CommonJS or AMD file, you can add an entry similar to the following to the dependencies of your bundle:

 <code-listing heading="A Single File Module Dependency">
   <source-code lang="JavaScript">